-4. Bullet To The Head
+4. The Mentalist

 Here’s a few female actors I think would fit the role of Lara Croft in the rumored “Tomb Raider” movie reboot.
 I have a mix of younger and older actresses as the games have featured Lara at different ages in her life.
 It is unknown which direction the movies will go.